Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/classes-and-objects/_index.md

 ## Inheritance
 It enables us to create a new class from an existing class.
-The new class is a specialized version of the existing class and it inherits all the non-private variables and methods of the existing class.
+The new class (child class) is a specialized version of the existing class (parent class) and it inherits all the non-private variables and methods of the existing class.

 No additional instance variable(s), `__init__()` can be left out
 ```